 4. What supporting detail explains the second benefit?

 Answers: 1.
 The food is fresher and more flavorful.
 2. You can buy vegetables picked that same morning.
 3. It supports the local economy directly.
-4. The money goes to local farmers, not large corporations.
+4. Money goes to local farmers, not large corporations.

 Now for a more abstract topic.
 Listen to this talk about "cultural heritage."
-Identify the two main types of heritage mentioned and the examples for each.
+Identify the two main types of heritage and the examples given for each.

 1. What is the first type of heritage called?
 Give one example.